Sierra Railroad

 SRR Shay #2 with an excursion train at Montezuma, California, 1979.

 The Sierra Railroad Corporation is a privately owned common carrier.
 Its Sierra Northern Railway freight division handles all freight operations for all branches owned by the Sierra Railroad.
-The company's Mendocino Railway group operates the diesel- and steam-powered Sacramento RiverTrain (Woodland-Sacramento) and the Skunk Train (Fort Bragg-local).
+The company's Mendocino Railway group operates the diesel- and steam-powered Sacramento RiverTrain (Woodland-Sacramento) and the Skunk Train (Fort Bragg-local), as well as The Sunburst railbikes (Santa Paula).
 The company's Sierra Energy division is for energy projects.

 History

 The similarly named Sierra Railway Company of California was founded in 1897 to connect the California Central Valley to the Gold Country foothills of the Sierra Nevada.
 Its historic western terminus has always been in Oakdale where a junction was once formed with both the Atchison, Topeka & Santa Fe Railway and the Southern Pacific.
 The Santa Fe's (now BNSF Railway) Oakdale Branch provided one freight outlet to the AT&SF Atchison, Topeka and Santa Fe Railway Valley Division at Riverbank, California; the Southern Pacific Oakdale Branch from Stockton was abandoned in 1986 and torn out by 1990.
 The Sierra Railroad bought the BNSF mainline from Riverbank MP1 to Oakdale in 2008.
 The portion of the former Sierra Railway conveyed by the railroad's historic owners, the Crocker Family, to the California State Park System are with "Sierra Railway", which preserves the original operating name of the entire line and is headquartered at Railtown 1897 State Historic Park in Jamestown, California.

+In May 2026, private equity firm Ridgewood Infrastructure acquired a controlling interest in Sierra Railroad.
+As part of the transaction, Sierra also acquired Central Valley Ag Transport, expanding its agricultural transloading capabilities.
+The acquisition included Railpower, Inc., developer of the United States' only Federal Railroad Administration-approved hydrogen train.